As Natives face a wide range of topics, we look at examples in our past. What is in history to help center these discussions?

 In 1921, the Yakama Nation lost that Washington State Supreme Court appeal.
 For 98 years, Yakama families refuted this decision.
 Could we have been as steadfast without support?
 When Washington state overturned that fishing decision, it acknowledged the state’s long history of fish wars with tribes.
 While the people in the photo did not live to see that day, we get to.
 Yakamas fish at the location Chief Meninock was charged for fishing.
 Let our children and neighbors know about this delegation for our treaty fighting rights.

 Treaty Fishing Cases Today

 Yakamas are still being taken to court for fishing cases.
 One fisher awaits a charge for usual and accustomed fishing in Puget Sound.
 In a 2015 case in Oregon, the state took away smelt from a Yakama in the Sandy River.
+We have a fisher with Lacey Act charges in federal court.
 The fish wars continue.
 Help Treaty Fishing Cases, even if you are not here 98 years later.

 Talk about the Mountain in the Treaty of 1855

 Louis Mann and others talked about the boundaries of our mountain and helped reference point for future generations.
 For decades, Yakamas oral history was heavily criticized by the United States.
 However, many years later, the U.S. found the 1855 map that supported the tribe’s historical accounts.

 In Misplaced Mountain, Dr. Andrew Fisher said, “In the absence of written proof, non-Indians skeptics readily dismissed oral accounts of Steven’s speech as nothing more than colorful fiction.”